kohler/hotcrp/devel/apidoc/tags.md

 ## Tag annotations

-An ordered tag — one used for a ranking or for votes — can carry **annotations** that divide its submissions into labeled groups, such as the section headings in a discussion order.
+An ordered tag—one used for a ranking or for votes—can carry **annotations** that divide its submissions into labeled groups, such as the section headings in a discussion order.
 Each annotation is a [`tag_annotation`](#tag-tags) object:

-* `annoid` — a stable integer ID for the annotation within the tag.
+* `annoid`—a stable integer ID for the annotation within the tag.
-* `tagval` — the tag value at which the group begins.
+* `tagval`—the tag value at which the group begins.
 An annotation labels the run of submissions whose value for the tag is at least its `tagval` and less than the next annotation’s, so the annotations’ `tagval`s define the group boundaries.
-* `legend` — the group’s display text (with a `format` code when it is not the default text format).
+* `legend`—the group’s display text (with a `format` code when it is not the default text format).
 A divider with no text instead carries `blank: true`.
-* `tag` — the tag the annotation belongs to.
+* `tag`—the tag the annotation belongs to.
-* `pos` — when annotations accompany a search result, the index in that result at which the annotation falls (the same meaning as `groups[].pos` from [`/search`](#get-search)).
+* `pos`—when annotations accompany a search result, the index in that result at which the annotation falls (the same meaning as `groups[].pos` from [`/search`](#get-search)).